RAK3172 WisDuo LPWAN Module Low Level Development Reference

 Files Modification Needed to Run STM32WL SDK LoRaWAN Examples to RAK3172

-STM32 microcontroller firmware created using STM32CubeIDE (with the help of STM32CubeMX) have .ioc file.
+STM32 microcontroller firmware created using STM32CubeIDE (with the help of STM32CubeMX) has a .ioc file.
 This is a configuration file created by the STM32CubeMX tool.
-This is a helpful tool in setting up peripherals and drivers quickly in the STM32 development ecosystem.
-However, once you do the file modification mentioned in this guide, you cannot create a new .ioc file or modify it via STM32CubeMX.
-Else, those modified files needed by the RAK3172 will be overwritten and will go back to their original state or the .ioc file.
+This is a useful tool in setting up peripherals and drivers quickly in the STM32 development ecosystem.
+However, once you make the file modifications mentioned in this guide, you cannot create a new .ioc file or modify it via STM32CubeMX.
+Otherwise, the modified files needed by the RAK3172 will be overwritten and will revert to their original state in the .ioc file.

-In cases that you need to use STM32CubeMX to set up peripherals or drivers, you just need to do again the same modification as mentioned in this section.
+In cases where you need to use STM32CubeMX to set up peripherals or drivers, you just need to repeat the same modifications mentioned in this section.

 - Download the Low Level Development zip file from the RAK downloads site.
 Extract the zip file and inside the folder are four files that need to be copy-pasted on specific locations of the STM32WL V1.0.0 folder to make it compatible with RAK3172.